Insight

 A Computer Services industry company business unit of over 500 employees implemented a hybrid working model for a group of employees.
 While hybrid employees record 9% (42 minutes) less productive time when in office than when working remotely, they are still operating within their org-wide goals and above industry peer benchmarks.

-Location Insights enables leaders to confirm that teams and individuals are on-site with the agreed-upon frequency and maintain other key performance metrics.
+Productivity by Location enables leaders to confirm that teams and individuals are on-site with the agreed-upon frequency and maintain other key performance metrics.

 Share this article